 Make biscuits

-- Dice your remaining peach and lay the pieces in a single layer on a piece of paper towel.
+- Dice your peaches and lay the pieces in a single layer on a piece of paper towel.
 Cover with another paper towel and gently press.
 Let sit while you continue with the next steps.
 This will pull out excess surface moisture from the berries.

-- In a medium bowl, combine your flour, baking powder and baking soda, brown sugar, and salt.
+- In a large bowl, combine your all-purpose flour, baking powder and baking soda, brown sugar, and kosher salt.

-- Make a well in the center of the mixture and add the cold peach buttermilk.
-Use a spatula or dough whisk to gently bring the wet and dry together until you have a fairly uniform, loose dough.
-The flour may not look all mixed in and that's okay.
-It will come together.
+- Add buttermilk to dry ingredients and use a spatula or dough whisk to gently bring the wet and dry together until you have a fairly uniform, soft dough.

-- Place your biscuits on a parchment paper lined small sheet pan.
-Put the sheet pan of biscuits in the freezer or refrigerator to chill while you preheat the oven to 450°F.
+- Place your biscuits on a parchment paper lined sheet pan.
+Put the sheet pan of biscuits in the freezer or refrigerator to chill while you preheat the oven to 425°F.